 Lean CSS

-Now that we have the 8-grid system set up, let’s create a lean CSS system that includes a base CSS file with core styles, a flexbox CSS file with styles for flexible layout, and an animations CSS file with basic animation styles.
+Now that we have the 8‑grid system set up, let’s create a lean CSS architecture that includes:

 Base CSS File